Tracey Emin: Neon

 For the Venice Biennale, she produced a series of new purple neon works, for example, Legs I (2007).
 This 2007 series of Legs neon works were directly inspired by the Purple Virgin (2004) watercolour series.
 For example, Legs IV (2007) directly follows the watercolour lines of the Purple Virgin 9 (2004).
-For a joint 2010 exhibition with Paula Rego and Mat Collishaw she decorated the front of the Foundling Museum with the neon words "Foundlings and fledglings are angels of this earth".
+For a joint 2010 exhibition with Paula Rego and Mat Collishaw, she decorated the front of the Foundling Museum with the neon words "Foundlings and fledglings are angels of this earth".

 Emin has donated neon work to auction for charity and in 2007, her neon Keep Me Safe reached the highest price ever made for one of her neon works of over £60,000.
 A brand new neon piece called With You I Want To Live was shown as part of Emin's You Left Me Breathing exhibition in 2007 at the Gagosian Gallery in Los Angeles.

+In 2018, Emin's largest neon work was displayed at London St Pancras Station, the work called I Want My Time With You hangs below the large central clock in the station.
+In an interview with The Guardian, Emin stated that the work was a message to the rest of europe during the Brexit Crisis.
+Passengers disembarking Eurostar trains from Paris, Brussels, and Amsterdam arrive at the station every day underneath the work.

 Fabric

 Emin frequently works with fabric in the form of appliqués – material (often cut out into lettering) sewn onto other material.
 She collects fabric from curtains, bed sheets and linen and has done so for most of her life.
 She keeps such material that holds emotional significance for later use in her work.
 Many of her large-scale appliqués are made on hotel linens, for example, It Always Hurts (2005), Sometimes I Feel So Fucking Lost (2005), Volcano Closed (2001) and Helter Fucking Skelter (2001).
 Hate And Power Can Be A Terrible Thing (2004), part of the Tate's collection of Emin's work, is a large-scale blanket inspired in part by Margaret Thatcher due to her involvement in "an attack on 800 boys and men in the Argentinian navy" and other women for example women who steals their friends' boyfriends, Emin says of this work "about the kind of women I hate, the kind of women I have no respect for, women who betray and destroy the hearts of other women".